 (3) In the case of annual appropriation ordinances, by reproduction and distribution as provided in Section 6.07 of this Charter; or

-(4) By publication in any manner that publication of official government action is permitted under state law.
+(4) By publication in any manner that publication of official government action is permitted under Section 3.03 of this Charter.

 3.07 EFFECTIVE DATE OF ORDINANCES.

 Ordinances making appropriations for current operating expenses of the City government, directing an election or question to the electorate, authorizing annual tax levies, or providing for improvements petitioned for by owners of the requisite majority of the front footage or of the areas of the property benefited and to be assessed, shall take effect upon passage and shall not be subject to referendum.
-All other ordinances, except emergency ordinances, shall take effect thirty (30) days after the passage by Council and signing by the Mayor in order to afford an opportunity for filing referendum petitions as may be authorized by the Revised Code of Ohio as now exists or as hereafter amended.
-Any ordinance which is passed over the veto of the Mayor shall be effective thirty (30) days after passage over the veto.
+All other ordinances, except emergency ordinances, shall take effect thirty (30) days after the passage by Council in order to afford an opportunity for filing referendum petitions as may be authorized by the Revised Code of Ohio as now exists or as hereafter amended.

 3.08 INITIATIVE AND REFERENDUM.